mgrabovac22/mgrabovac22/README.md

 <div align="justify">

-As a second-year student at the Faculty of Organization and Informatics, I'm fascinated by programming and everything it entails.
+As a third-year student at the Faculty of Organization and Informatics, I'm fascinated by programming and everything it entails.
 The logic, problem-solving, and creativity involved captivate me.

 </div>